mikeyroy/backupX/Readme.md

 Plug your source and backup drives into the USB hub and verify that the Pi can mount them.
 If you get an error mounting a specific filesystem, you can likely install a package to mount it.
 Please raise an issue if you encounter this.

 # Usage
- - Your backup medium must have a label of `backupX` for it to be recognized as the target
+ - Your backup medium must have a label of `backupX` (case insensitive) for it to be recognized as the target
+ - The backup medium has been tested with Exfat & NTFS (if your preferred drive format doesn't work, file an issue or fork & contribute)
  - Boot the Pi and plug the source and backup storage into the USB hub.
 The program will wait for both to be plugged in before starting the copy process
  - When the copy process is finished, the Pi will shut down
  - If the backup is interrupted, just power cycle the Pi to continue the copy process